xackery/thj-wiki/content/expansion-guide/kunark/_index.en.md

 ---
 title: Kunark Guide
 weight: 1
+description: Learn more about what to expect when Kunark releases in The Heroes' Journey
 ---

 Kunark introduces the first expansion ever released to EverQuest.
 In The Heroes Journey, here's a list of things worth noting about Kunark that are unique to other servers: